 Get fair and affordable car insurance in Tennessee

 From Nashville to Memphis and Jackson to Knoxville, Root offers safe drivers the high quality coverage and cheaper rates they deserve.
-Good drivers can save up to 52%.
+Good drivers could save hundreds.
 Download the app and find out if your driving can save you money.

 State requirements in Tennessee